msunderm/OLD/backend_trivia/README.md

 Maxine Sundermann

 ## Acknowledgements
-Thank you udacity for the course
+Thank you udacity for the course, as well as stack overflow for solving some of the issues I had with errors in the code.